 The Christmas season seems to get busier and busier each year – and that’s especially true for makers and crafters.
-But some traditions are just too important to let go of, even when time is short.
+But some traditions are just too important to let go, even when time is short.
 For me, one of those traditions is making a special ornament for each member of our family.
-While looking over the images from our Thanksgiving photo shoot, I got my inspiration for this year’s creation – a floating photo ornament.
+While looking over the family pictures we took during Thanksgiving, I got my inspiration for this year’s creation – floating ornaments.
 It’s a quick and easy project but the result is sure to become a treasured keepsake.
 In this tutorial, I’ll tell you how you can whip up one (or several) in less than an hour!

 What you’ll need:

 - Clear Plastic Flat Disc Ornament (ball shape will work too)

 - Silhouette Studio Software

 - Printable Transparency Sheets (I used Grafix Ink Jet Film, also available for laser printers.)